nasa/mmt/README.md

 #### CMR

-For calls to CMR that are asyncronous, we do have a method of waiting for those to finish, syncronously.
+For calls to CMR that are asynchronous, we do have a method of waiting for those to finish, synchronously.
 Within the [spec/helpers/cmr_helper.rb](spec/helpers/cmr_helper.rb) we have a method called `wait_for_cmr` that makes two calls to CMR and ElasticSearch to ensure all work is complete.
 This should ONLY be used within tests.

 ## ACLs
 Access Control Lists (ACLs, aka Permissions) determine access to data and functionality in the CMR.
 See the [Access Control Documentation](https://cmr.earthdata.nasa.gov/access-control/site/docs/access-control/api.html) for technical information.